Joint Modeling of Biomarker Cascades Along An Unobserved Disease Progression with Differentiate Covariate Effects: An Application in Alzheimer's Disease: Introduction

-In this paper, we consider the modeling of longitudinally observed AD biomarkers by leveraging the conceptual Jack model.
-Specifically, we assume that a continuous latent disease process affects the multifaceted and longitudinal biomarkers through logistic link functions that depict the S-shape of biomarker progression trajectories, which we have informally referred to as ``biomarker cascades".
-We further implement these models on the BIOCARD and ADNI study data, which we discuss in more details in Section \ref{sec:intro-data}.
-The proposed model and analyses are intend to provide data driven information to help characterizing 1) the temporal ordering of biomarker cascades in relation to the AD progression, 2) the multifaceted profile of biomarkers at various stages of AD progression, and 3) disease progression based on biomarker data without relying on clinical diagnoses, which has the potential of unveiling new insights by going beyond diagnosis-based analyses that are biased towards existing practice.
+These previous works and the updated Jack model motivate us to study the underlying AD progression as a continuous latent variable and jointly model the longitudinally observed AD biomarkers as sigmoid functions of the AD progression, which constitutes a non-linear mixed effect model.
+Specifically, we assume that a continuous latent disease process affects the multifaceted and longitudinal biomarkers through sigmoid link functions, resulting in the S-shaped biomarker progression trajectories as depicted in the Jack model.
+We also assume that individual biomarker trajectories (as a function of the underlying AD progression) have covariate-specific intercepts that account for possible heterogeneity among individuals in terms of susceptibility and resistance to pathological changes, such as those due to cognitive reserve and comorbidity.
+The proposed model is intended to provide data-driven information to help characterize 1) the temporal ordering of biomarker cascades in relation to the AD progression, 2) the multifaceted profile of biomarkers at various stages of AD progression, and 3) disease progression based on biomarker data without relying on clinical diagnoses.
+These characterizations have the potential of unveiling new insights by going beyond diagnosis-based analyses that can be biased towards existing practice.